JohnEBoyBaby/i.Q/README.md

 G_D IS FOR "US", WHO CAN BE AGAINST US ..?

 ... he who did not spare his own son but gave him up for us all ...
 WORTH DYING FOR ...
 WHAT ABOUT ALI ..?
 LQUISVILLE LIP! https://www.youtube.com/watch?v=im9W4WYa5I0 ... the ...
-'PROMISE' ... oh la la now that's the 'firm' 'feeling' PUREHEART FAST POWERFUL oh la la I lie too https://www.youtube.com/watch?v=U7mPqycQ0tQ ...
+'PROMISE' ... oh la la now that's the 'firm' 'feeling' PUREHEART FAST POWERFUL oh la la I like too https://www.youtube.com/watch?v=U7mPqycQ0tQ ...
 WORTH GIVING UP MY LIFE FOR ...
 ANYTIME ...
 ANYWHERE ...
 ONLY 1 OF US IS RIGHT and I KNOW G_D IS WITH ME ...

 G_D IS WITH US!